Welcome to DSAP.net

 Welcome side effect from chemotherapy

 I have received two reports from DSAP patients who were delighted to see their DSAP spots "shed off" as a side effect from being on chemotherapy, but both reported that DSAP simply grew back a year or two later.
-Accordingly I this makes me skeptical that ANY one time treatment can hold up over the long term.
+Accordingly this makes me skeptical whether ANY treatment can hold up over the long term.
 Getting rid DSAP spots (if at all possible) is certainly not as simple and easy as burning off a common wart.

 Dovonex / Tacalcitol / Calcipotriol